 - Remove, let cool for 5 min, serve, and sprinkle with caster sugar.

-I’ve seen some people use a deep ceramic dish instead of a pie plate.
+- Some people use a deep ceramic dish instead of a pie plate.
 You can even do this up in a skillet, if it’s oven-proof.
+Whatever works!

 And it’s also exceptionally good cold the next day, with coffee.